 - 2012 Southeastern Conference Indoor Track and Field Women’s Team Champions

-- 4 Southeastern Conference Champions
+- 2012 Southeastern Conference Women’s Cross Country Champions

 - 8 NCAA All-Americans